igor-baiborodine/kiroule.com/content/article/bilberry-hugo-theme-summing-up-the-year-2022.md

 - Miscellaneous minor styling updates in SCSS files
 - Make hyperlinks more obvious in the article's content
 - Updates to French, Danish, and Russian translations
+- New GitHub action to automate generation of the table of contents in the `README`
-- Complete rework of the `README` documentation along with several new sections
+- Complete rework of the `README` along with several new sections
 - Various `dependabot` dependency and security updates

 **Bug Fixes**